 Give formulas of first-order predicate logic that represent the truth conditions of the following sentences as closely as possible.
-You can ignore tense and use a single predicate symbol to represent several words where appropriate.
+Please ignore tense.
+You can use a single predicate symbol to represent several words where appropriate.
 Definite descriptions (e.g., "the sea") can be treated like proper names as constants.